-This decadent Sunbutter and Chocolate Pretzel Pie is made with just six ingredients and it comes together in a matter of minutes!
-In this decadent dessert recipe, a pretzel crust is filled with a creamy, chocolatey nondairy mousse.
-It’s the perfect combination of sweet and salty.
-This easy recipe is vegan and nut-free with a gluten-free option.
+This decadent dairy-free Sunbutter and Chocolate Pretzel Pie is made with just six ingredients and it comes together in a matter of minutes!
+In this luscious pie, a pretzel crust is filled with a creamy, chocolatey nondairy mousse.
+It's the perfect combination of sweet and salty.
+This easy dessert recipe is vegan and nut-free with a gluten-free option.

 If you’ve been reading my blog for a while, you’ll know that I’m a chocoholic.
 It’s probably my favorite food ever.
 I don’t really see the point in desserts that aren’t made with chocolate.
 I love it on it’s own, as well as when it’s paired with almonds, cherries, peanut butter, or tahini.